MichaelSchneeberger/do-notation/README.md

     return wrapper
 ```

-The provided code is a pseudo-code implementation that illustrates the core concept of the `@do` decorator.
+The provided code is a pseudo-code implementation that illustrates the core concept of the `do` decorator.
 The main difference between this pseudo-code and the actual implementation is that the function given to the `flat_map` method (i.e. `send_and_yield`) can only be called once in the pseudo-code, whereas in the real implementation, that function can be called arbitrarily many times.
-This distinction is crucial for handling monadic operations correctly and ensuring that the `@do` decorator works as expected in various scenarios. -->
+This distinction is crucial for handling monadic operations correctly and ensuring that the `do` decorator works as expected in various scenarios. -->

 <!-- ### Translating a Generator Function to nested `flat_map` Calls

-To better understand how the `@do` decorator translates a generator function into a nested sequence of `flat_map` calls, let's consider the following example function:
+To better understand how the `do` decorator translates a generator function into a nested sequence of `flat_map` calls, let's consider the following example function:

 ``` python
 @do()